How to make a vegan blueberry crumble recipe in the oven. This is an easy vegan dessert recipe for Thanksgiving or any other day.

 - In a mixing bowl, add the ingredients for the crumble

 - Using your hands, mix the crumble well.
-The texture will be crumble-like and that's good
+The texture will be crumbly and that's okay.
+Alternatively, you can use a fork to mix the ingredients.

-- Top the crumble on top of the blueberries
+- Top the crumble mixture on top of the blueberries

 - Place the crumble pie pan on a baking sheet and put it in the oven